 Rome is home to one of the most remarkable ancient temples in the world.
-But do you know all the facts about the Pantheon?

 Unlike ancient Roman monuments such as the Colosseum or the Circus Maximus, the Pantheon has been preserved remarkably well for almost 2,000 years, mainly because it was converted to a Catholic church.

 This ancient architectural miracle has a lot of stories to tell, and in this post, you’ll discover the ultimate list of facts about the Pantheon.

 The Pantheon was an ancient Roman Temple that has been converted into a church dedicated to “St. Mary and the Martyrs,” commonly referred to as “Santa Maria Rotonda.”